 Boy, I tell you it was a process getting these cookies here!
 Cookies are one of my specialties and usually it doesn’t take me many tries to get great results but these ones were a bit tougher.
 It’s not that any of the other trials didn’t taste good; an imperfect cookie is still a cookie so it’s gonna taste good.
 I simply wasn’t happy with the texture.
-Using oats means decreasing the amount of flour, otherwise you risk dryness, but this means finding the right ratio of flour to oats and adjusting the baking time with each trial.
+Using oats means decreasing the amount of flour, otherwise you risk dryness, but this means finding the right ratio of flour to oats and adjusting the baking time with each trial and blah blah blah blah blah.
 But that’s all irrelevant now!

 These cookies have that wholesome, classic oatmeal cookie taste.
 They aren’t too sweet, but they’re chewy, soft, and perfect with chocolate.
 I love using mini chocolate chips for cookies because they distribute the chocolate well.
 Although sometimes I like to add half chunks half chips just to change things up, but that is just a suggestion.
 Whatever you chose to do you will have delicious cookies.
 Completely oil-free, one bowl, and delicious AF!

 - 6 tablespoons natural almond butter

 - 1/4 cup vegan brown sugar

 - 2 teaspoons vanilla extract

 - 3/4 teaspoon salt